 Our vehicle rental licensee and dealer locations are independently owned and operated.
 We also operate many of our Company-owned locations through agreements with independent operators, which are third-party independent contractors who receive commissions to operate such locations.
 We also enter into service contracts with various third-party vendors that provide services for us or in support of our business.
 Under our agreements with our licensees, dealers, independent operators and third-party vendors (collectively referred to as "third-party operators"), the third-party operators retain control over the employment and management of all personnel at their locations or in support of the services that they provide our Company.
 These agreements also generally require that third-party operators comply with all laws and regulations applicable to their businesses, including relevant internal policies and standards.
 Regulators, courts or others may seek to hold us responsible for the actions of, or failures to act by, third-party operators or their employees based on theories of vicarious liability, negligence, joint operations or joint employer liability.
 Although we actively monitor the operations of these third-party operators, and under certain circumstances have the ability to terminate their agreements for failure to adhere to contracted operational standards, we are unlikely to detect all misconduct or noncompliance by a third-party operator or its employees.
 It is our policy to vigorously seek to be dismissed from any claims involving third-party operators and to pursue indemnity for any adverse outcomes that affect the Company.
-Failure of third-party operators, may expose us to liability, damages and negative publicity that may damage our brand and reputation and adversely affect our financial condition or results of operations.
+Failure of third-party operators to comply with laws and regulations or our operational standards, or our inability to be dismissed from claims against our third-party operators, may expose us to liability, damages and negative publicity that may damage our brand and reputation and adversely affect our financial condition or results of operations.